Colorado EBT Customer Service: How to Get Help & Common Issues

 Suspicious Transactions or Possible Fraud

-• Ask the customer service agent to review and flag the disputed transactions and provide you with an investigation case number.
+• Ask the agent to review and flag disputed transactions and request an investigation case number.

-• File a police report and inform your county human-services office.
-Keep copies of all reports for any potential reimbursement claims.
+• File a police report and notify your county human services office.
+Keep copies for any reimbursement claim.

 Monthly Benefits Missing or Late

-• Compare your expected payment date with the official Colorado EBT deposit schedule, keeping in mind that weekends and holidays can cause delays.
+• Compare the expected deposit date with the official Colorado EBT deposit schedule, noting any weekend or holiday delays.

-• Log in to your Colorado PEAK account or check recent mail for any requests for documents or recertification that could be holding up the payment.
+• Log in to Colorado PEAK or read recent mail for recertification or document requests that might be holding up the payment.

-• If your account is still empty after the scheduled date, contact your county office for a status update on the deposit.
+• If the account is still empty after the scheduled date, call the EBT hotline with your case number to request a manual trace.

 Manage Your EBT Benefits and Get Cashback with Benny